moj-analytical-services/user-guidance/source/documentation/data-docs/curated-databases-docs/amazon-athena.md

 You can create, update and delete tables using the code in the [SQL](./sql) section, however, you must also specify the storage format and location of the table in S3.

-You can also use the Athena UI.
+You can also use Rstudio, JupyterLab and the Athena UI.
 In particular, the Athena UI allows you to create tables directly from data stored in S3 or by using the AWS Glue Crawler.
 This guidance does not cover use of the AWS Glue Crawler.

+### Using RStudio

+The Analytical platform hosts a number of alternaative coding environments.
+For those experienved in R, you can query Athena in R using the RStudio tool.

+To execute Athena queries, we recommend using dbtools.
+This package uses the Python package pydbtools under the hood and works alongside user IAM policies on the platform.
+It is also significantly faster than using database drivers provided by Amazon.

+Follow the [setup guidance](https://github.com/moj-analytical-services/dbtools/#setup) to get started.
+The quickstart guidance [here](https://github.com/moj-analytical-services/dbtools/#examples) provides detailed examples for creating, querying and deleting tables.

+### Using JupyterLab

+Another tool available on the platform is JupyterLab, which you can use to query Athena data via Python scripts.

+To do this, install the [pydbtools](https://github.com/moj-analytical-services/pydbtools/) package.
+This is a wrapper for awswrangler that which presets/defines some of the input parameters to the athena module functions to align with our platform setup.

+You can perform advanced tasks such as utilising temporary tables, creating and deleting.
+See the [quickstart guide](https://github.com/moj-analytical-services/pydbtools/#quickstart-guide) for more details.

 ### Create a table